LaraFrancken/STREAM-PRS-GSx/README.md

 - covariates: fill in nothing if you wish to use no covariates; fill in comma separated list of covariates to include in the regression model
   * e.g. "Age+Sex,Sex" will include results for PHENO ~ PRS + Age+Sex and for PHENO ~ PRS + Sex but NOT for PHENO ~ PRS + Age
   * e.g. "Age,Sex" will include results for PHENO ~ PRS + Age and for PHENO ~ PRS + Sex, but NOT for PHENO ~ PRS + Age + Sex
+- gene_set: fill in either TRUE (yes to calculating PRS for different sets of genes, e.g. biological pathways) or FALSE (no need to calculate PRS for different sets of genes)

 #### Output path